 Controversial “Golden Passport” (or visa) schemes are back under the highlight as one leading London firm opens up at the “big growth” in demand for its services.

-Luke Hexter, managing director of Knightsbridge Capital Partners, advised Forbes that their European Passport program was using a 70% yr-on-yr increase at the company.
-This comes after Knightsbridge turned into embroiled in a Sunday Times and Channel Four research that located firms brokering U.K. Funding visas and European passports for foreign billionaires and millionaires had boasted of being capable of steer clear of authorities exams and safeguards for their customers.
+Luke Hexter, managing director of Knightsbridge Capital Partners, advised Forbes that their European Passport program used a 70% yr-on-yr increase at the company.
+This comes after Knightsbridge was embroiled in a Sunday Times and Channel Four research that located firms brokering U.K. Funding visas and European passports for foreign billionaires and millionaires had boasted of being capable of steering clear of authorities exams and safeguards for their customers.

 Hexter struck a protective tone on whether or not the Golden Passport enterprise and his company helped criminals flee justice and disguise their sick-gotten profits.
-The enterprise can “get a touch little bit of flack for pandering to positive unscrupulous high-net-well worth people,” the accusation is, “as a long way away from the fact as can be feasible.”
+The enterprise can “get a bit of flack for pandering to positive unscrup”lous high-net-well-worth people,” but the accusation is “as a long way away from the fact as can be fe”sible.”

-Knightsbridge Capital, he says, “would not contact” what he describes as “a politically uncovered individual or someone wherein there’s even a query that their wealth could have been obtained illegally.”
-He provides his firm’s patron tests (KYC) are “stringent,” and the EU’s due diligence is “very very strict.”
+Knightsbridge” Capital, he says, “would not contact” what he describes as “a politically uncovered “dividual or someone”e wherein there’s even”a query that their wealth could have been obtained there” He provides his firm’s patron tests (KYC) are “stringent,” and th” EU’s due diligenfirm’s”very, very strict.”

 Ben Cowdock, senior studies officer at Transparency International, challenges whether British and European money laundering and history exams are powerful in identifying corrupt business leaders and politicians.